shueze/CLIM680-project/index.md

 #### <font face="Times New Roman" >  Monthly Mean  </font>

 <font face="Times New Roman" >
-By comparison, we can see that the PM10 level in July is generally higher than the level in January.
+By comparison betwwen PM10 levels, we can see that the PM10 in July is generally higher than the level in January.
 While the maximum level in July is over 30ug/m3, the level remains below 20ug/m3 in January.
 Also, in July, the midwest region has the highest level, while in January, high PM10 locate around midwest to southest region, and the west region's PM10 level is rather low.
+Acoording to EPA, the annual healthy standard is 50ug/m3.
 </font>

 ![Screen Shot 2022-11-26 at 15 22 22](https://user-images.githubusercontent.com/49365141/204107710-fdac5f4a-4aad-4c52-930f-06ee9b57898f.png){:height="48%" width="48%"}